quantiaconsulting/continuous-analytics-examples/ksql_firealarm/firealarm.md

 #### Q8 - Stream-to-Stream Join

-NOTE: this stream-to-stream join is equivalent to the EPL pattern `every A -> every B where timer:within(1 min)`.
-Do not expect the same performances.
+NOTE: this stream-to-stream join is equivalent to the EPL pattern `every a = SmokeSensorEvent(smoke=true) -> every TemperatureSensorEvent(temperature > 50, sensor=a.sensor) where timer:within(1 min)`.
+Do not expect the same performances!
 It is evaluated differently.

 ```
 SELECT *